Berkeley Pit: History

 The underground Berkeley Mine was located on a prominent vein extending to the southeast from the main Anaconda vein system (sometimes called "the richest hill on earth").
 When open pit mining operations began in July 1955, near the Berkeley Mine shaft, the older mine gave its name to the pit.
-The open-pit style of mining superseded underground operations because it was far more economical and much less dangerous than underground mining.
+The open-pit style of mining superseded underground operations because it was considered more economical and less dangerous to workers than underground mining.

 Within the first year of operation, the pit extracted 17,000 tons of ore per day at a grade of 0.75% copper.
 Ultimately, about one billion tons of material were mined from the Berkeley Pit.
 Copper was the principal metal produced, although other metals were also extracted, including silver and gold.

-Two communities and much of Butte's previously crowded east side were consumed by land purchases to expand the pit during the 1970s.
-The Anaconda Company bought the homes, businesses and schools of the working-class communities of Meaderville, East Butte, and McQueen, east of the pit site.
-Many of these homes were either destroyed, buried, or moved to the southern end of Butte.
-Residents were compensated at market value for their acquired property.
+Many of Butte's original ethnic mining communities including Meaderville, McQueen, East Butte, Dublin Gulch, and Finntown were consumed by land purchases to expand the pit eastward during the 1970s.
+The Anaconda Company bought the homes, businesses and schools built over remaining ore deposits.
+Homes were either destroyed by pit expansion or moved to the southern end of Butte.
+Although residents were compensated to some extent for their acquired property, many thriving ethnic communities were lost.